badoo/techblog/_posts/2014-10-08-css-centre-boxes.markdown

 layout: post
 title:  Can you center a grid of images using only CSS?
 author: Anton Laurens
-date:   2014-10-05
+date:   2014-10-08
 categories: javascript css frontend problem
 ---

-In this article I would like to discuss a UI problem I was faced with in the past, that I still have no elegant solution for.
-It seems completely reasonable for this problem to have a pure and simple CSS solution, yet I have not been able to come by one so far.
-I ended up solving this problem in Javascript; it felt wrong and it felt like a cop out.
+In this article I'd like to discuss a UI problem I was faced with in the past, which I still have no elegant solution for.
+It seems completely reasonable for this problem to have a simple CSS solution, yet I have not been able to discover one so far.
+I ended up solving the problem in Javascript; it felt wrong and it felt like a cop out.

 I first came across this problem around the time I started interviewing candidates for mobile web positions at Badoo, so I thought, why not kill two birds with one stone?
-After roughly 20+ interviews, most candidates are able to solve the problem, but they all resort to Javascript after failing to complete the problem with only CSS.
+After roughly 20+ interviews, most candidates are able to solve the problem, but they all resort to Javascript after failing to complete the problem using only CSS.

-Is this possible?
+Is it possible?
 It is such a simple UI pattern we see used on the web all the time.
 Let me talk you through the problem:

 # Problem

-We want to be able to render a grid of images, such that:
+We want to be able to render a grid of images in such a way, that:

 1. The grid items are square and have a fixed width and height, with a fixed margin surrounding the image.
 2. The maximum amount of grid items should fit into the given screen width.
 3. The grid itself should be centred on the screen, thus the margin on either sides of the grid should be the same.
-4. The items in the grid are left aligned.
+4. The items in the grid are left-aligned.
 5. The amount of grid items are not predetermined.
 6. The screen width is not fixed (ie. users can resize on desktop or change the device orientation on mobile)
-7. This grid should work on "all" smartphones and desktop browsers.
+7. This grid should work on all smartphones and desktop browsers.

 If we depict these requirements graphically:

 ![Output]({{page.imgdir}}/boxes.png)

-And if we were to look at this problem mathematically, we see that the equation we are trying to satisfy is:
+And if we look at this problem mathematically, we see that the equation we are trying to satisfy is:

 <img class="no-box-shadow" src="/images/css-centre-boxes/eq01.png"/>

-where
+where:

 <img class="no-box-shadow" src="/images/css-centre-boxes/eq02.png"/>

-Our end goal is to render something pretty like this on multiple devices in either portrait or landscape satisfying all of the requirement in the list:
+Our end goal is to render something like this on multiple devices in either portrait or landscape satisfying all the requirements in the list:

 ![Output]({{page.imgdir}}/03.png)